Best cheap smartwatches under £100 and £200

 It's still important to tread carefully, though – poor smartwatches can be uncomfortable, awkward to use and inaccurate.
 We'll help you pick the right model at a great price.

-In general you're unlikely to find a Best Buy smartwatch for less than £100.
+In general you're unlikely to find a Best Buy smartwatch for less than £100, other than in a sale.
 But that's not to say there aren't good models around – just be prepared to sacrifice a little in terms of features, flexibility and performance.

 If you're willing to up your budget, you'll find a far bigger range of smartwatches for less than £200, including some Best Buys.
 You'll often get a better build and a sleek design for the extra money, along with more advanced features such as dedicated exercise modes.
 Built-in GPS, a heart-rate monitor and more advanced sleep-tracking is also more common.

 For many people, Apple and the Apple Watch are synonymous with smartwatches.
 They're also synonymous with high quality and a high price.
 It's unlikely you'll find an Apple Watch at a price that most people would consider 'cheap', although the (starting price £269), launched this year, is designed to be a cheaper Apple Watch.
 Read our full review of the Apple Watch SE to find out what we thought of it.